AchrafKassioui/Learning-iOS-Dev/README.md

 }
 ```

-If you write `MyClass.myMethod()` somewhere, calling your method on the class itself, the compiler wouldn't auto-complete, and the call wouldn't work anyways.
+If you write `MyClass.myMethod()` somewhere, calling your method on the class itself, the compiler wouldn’t auto-complete, and the call wouldn't work anyways.
 Calling that method would only work on *instances* of your class:

 ```swift
 var myClass = MyClass() // by convention, an instance name start with a lowercase